petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-server-administration-panel/managing-system-resources.md

 The direct servlet context optimizes JSP serving performance by caching and accessing the generated servlets directly instead of accessing them over the application server's dispatcher chain.
 This function is only suitable for cases where no filter is required for the JSPs; it should be enabled for production mode to improve performance, but disabled for development mode to allow JSP servlets to be reloaded on the fly.
 See the Direct Servlet Context section of the `portal.properties` file for details.
 [1](#one)

-**Verify Database Tables of All Plugins:** Check all tables against their indexes for data retrieval accuracy.

 **Verify Membership Policies:** Check that existing Site membership policies were correctly applied and automatically apply updates.
 If the database is changed manually or hacked---resulting in a user assigned to a Site in violation of a site membership policy---this action triggers the verification methods of all implemented Site membership policies.
 Changes are automatically made to any memberships in violation.

 **Reset Preview and Thumbnail Files for Documents and Media:** Regenerate previews of each item in your Documents and Media libraries.